Friday, September 28, 2007

 Tuesday, September 18, 2007

 Vitamin V has freshened its look and added two new cities to the mix.
+What started in Vancouver has now spread to Toronto and Montreal.

 I've been a Vitamin V fan since its inception three years ago, and now I've joined Vitamin T and Vitamin M.

 It's easy and free to get your daily dose.
 Just log–in and create a user name.
-You then can join the forum to talk live and trade tips with other subscribers.
+You can then join the forum to talk live and trade tips with other subscribers.

 Expect to see advertising from national brands in addition to the local Steals & Deals that you've come to know.

-Here are the all important webdresses:
+Here are the individual webdresses:

 Friday, September 14, 2007

+I've stayed twice at the The Fairmont Vancouver Airport Hotel, and it's a trip.
 Whether you're coming or going, ask for a room with a view.
-You'll see planes preparing fir take off, taxiing in the distance and finally flying away.
+You'll see planes preparing for take-off, taxiing in the distance and finally flying away.

+If you're flying away or returning home, it's the perfect place to land for a night.
 The hotel is sound proofed from the outside (although I did hear the drapes being pulled in the room next door), so there's no evidence that you're in the heart of an airport.

 Globe@yvr is The Fairmont's signature resto with a view.
 I enjoyed yummy poached eggs with fresh Dungeness crab for breakfast.

 And don't worry about bad airplane food.
 Food for Flight is available from In-Room Dining, featuring fresh and healthy packaged meals to go.
+The hotel also has a health club and is home to Absolute Spa at the Fairmont.

 Best of all is that very cool view.